Education and Licensing requirements to become a Mammography Technologist

 How do I sign-up for your 40-Hour Mammography Initial Training Program, how much is it, and what is included?

-The latest dates are posted on Mammography Initial Training program page.
-Please click here to see dates for the next course.
+We generally run this course at least 2 times per calendar year, depending on interest in the Spring and Fall.
+The latest dates are posted on our In-Person Mammography Initial Training program page.
 The program is usually 4 full days in duration and is held on two consecutive weekends in the San Diego area.

 How do I become a Mammography Technologist in the state of California?